roddhjav/apparmor.d/docs/security/architecture.md

 As attacker usually comes from the top (a high level application) and goes down to the core system, we present the security architecture similarly.

 1. **In application sandboxing:** separation of privilege, least privilege principle, within different process of the application itself.
 It can be implemented using tools such as: Landlock, bwrap, and Apparmor.
 The purpose is to separate highly privileged code from the rest of the application.
+Eg: pacman, VLC, Chrome sandboxing, loupe.

 1. **Application sandboxing:** Isolate the application from the rest of the system with tools such as.
 In this context, "sandboxing" does not refer to a special technology, but to the general concept.
 It can be implemented in various ways: trough VM (Qemu/KVM, Firecracker, Cloudhypervisor, Kata Containers), or container (Docker, gVisor, Flatpak, Snap) with different level of isolation and integration with the rest of the system.